mmbdtp/mmbdtp.github.io/index.md

 ---

-## Bioinformatics Training for the MRC Microbes, Microbiomes, and Bioinformatics Doctoral Training Partnership at UEA
+## Initial bioinformatics training

-This is the website for the 6-week mandatory Bioinformatics Training for the MRC [Microbes, Microbiomes, and Bioinformatics Doctoral Training Partnership](https://www.uea.ac.uk/research/research-with-us/postgraduate-research/latest-phds-and-research-studentships/partnerships-in-doctoral-training/mmb) held from October to December 2024.
+This is the website for the 6-week mandatory Bioinformatics Training for the MRC [Microbes, Microbiomes, and Bioinformatics Doctoral Training Partnership](https://www.uea.ac.uk/research/research-with-us/postgraduate-research/latest-phds-and-research-studentships/partnerships-in-doctoral-training/mmb).

 **DTP and Course Director**: Ben Evans (University of East Anglia)